Arabian-vACC/library/docs/vacc_documents/policies/membership_policy.md

 Controllers may **cancel or modify** their LoA by notifying the Membership Department.
 Upon completion, the controller will return to their previously approved status.
 A **recurrency session** may be required if the LoA was extended.

-### Regaining Active Status
+### Reinstatement to Roster
 #### Resident Controllers
-Controllers removed due to inactivity may request reinstatement once able to meet the required standards.
+Resident controllers removed from the roster due to inactivity may request reinstatement to the controller roster.
 This is done by submitting a **support ticket via Discord**.
-Depending on the duration of inactivity, a **recurrency session** may be required before active status is restored.
+Once accepted for reinstatement, they shall follow the process as defined in the Arabian vACC Training Policy "Reinstatement to Roster" section.

 #### Visiting Controllers
-Visiting controllers removed for inactivity or other reasons may **reapply after a minimum of 30 days**.
-Upon re-acceptance:
+Visiting controllers removed from the roster for inactivity or other reasons (such as disciplinary or failure to meet competency requirements) may **reapply after a minimum of 30 days**.
+This is done by submitting a **support ticket via Discord**.
+Once accepted for reinstatement, they shall follow the process as defined in the Arabian vACC Training Policy "Reinstatement to Roster" section.

-- At least **one recurrency session** must be completed on the position(s) held at the time of removal.
-- Further training may be required if the controller does not meet performance standards.

 **Exemptions**: